CourseReps/ECEN489-Fall2015/Examples/CMakeHelloWorld/README.md

-# CMake on the Command Line
+# CMake Command Line Build

-For small projects, it is possible to employ CMake to build applications in a non-interactive manner.
+For small C++ projects, it is possible to employ CMake to build applications in a non-interactive manner.
 It may be a good idea to use separate build directories.

 ```